mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 Now would also be a good time to remind people that Dask dataframe is only one module among many within the [Dask project](http://dask.pydata.org/en/latest/).
-Dataframes are nice, certainly, but Dask's main strength is its flexibility to move beyond just plain dataframe computations.
+Dataframes are nice, certainly, but Dask's main strength is its flexibility to move beyond just plain dataframe computations to handle even more complex problems.

 What we could have done better